hpluska/APCompSciA/tutorials/README_Guidelines/README_TEMPLATE.md

 If you used any sources outside of the lecture notes, class lab files, or text book you need to list them here.
 If you looked something up on stackoverflow.com and fail to cite it in this section it will be considered plagiarism and be dealt with accordingly.
-So be safe CITE!
+If you got help from a peer, indicate which portion you received help on and cite your peer - if you do not, it will be considered cheating and dealt with accordingly.
 [Here is some help creating links](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)

 ----------